 First impressions are just the first step.
 Even if you set up all the right expectations in the first couple of weeks, you still need to make sure that your performance matches those expectations.
 And the best way to know how you’re doing is to set up regular one-on-one meetings between employees and their managers.
 These meetings help build strong relationships and then use that trust to discover and resolve issues before they grow out of hand.

 Creating a consistent experience from recruiting through onboarding takes more than making great first impressions with a stellar intro presentation.
-As your employees solidify their expectations of your company as a great place to work, they become invested in your organization, leading to better retention rates and all the financial and cultural benefits that result.
+With a new employee onboarding checklist to solidify their expectations of your company as a great place to work, they become invested in your organization, leading to better retention rates and all the financial and cultural benefits that result.